eyewire2/flatone/README.md

 flatone SEGMENT_ID
 ```

 (If you don't have a CAVEClient token yet, `flatone` will call `CAVEclient().auth.get_new_token()`, which will guide you to a website to get a new token.
-After than, you can run `flatone add-token YOUR-NEW-TOKEN` to save it to the environment and then run `flatone SEGMENT_ID` again.)
+After that, you can run `flatone add-token YOUR-NEW-TOKEN` to save it to the environment and then run `flatone SEGMENT_ID` again.)

 This creates an `output` directory in the working directory: